Our curriculum is designed around the principles:

 Our curriculum is designed to spark curiosity in young minds through carefully planned opportunities for pupils to acquire, apply and master their knowledge and skills in a unique learning environment.

 We know that a child who feels happy, safe and secure will have the confidence to try their best and achieve in all that they do.
-We endeavour to provide all children with the knowledge, skills and environment in which to thrive.
+We endeavour to provide all children with the knowledge, skills and environment in which to thrive within our community.

 We define progress as the widening and deepening of essential knowledge, skills, understanding and behaviours.
 This is done through how we deliver our curriculum; Continuous Provision.